ramank775/home-lab/README.md

   Note: Follow complete instruction from [here](https://rancher.com/docs/k3s/latest/en/) to setup k3s.
 - Run `kubectl get nodes` to verify all nodes has joined the cluster.
 - Copy `/etc/rancher/k3s/k3s.yaml` from Master Pi to access cluster from other system.

+- Install democratic-csi if using external storage solution.

 - Install longhorn for persistent volume (Optional)

   Make sure you have `open-iscsi` install in all of the nodes